 Before checking the 1934 dictionary, I thought the word “remove” meant to make something vanish.
 You know—such as erasing a written word or washing away a stain.
 Once it's gone, it is permanently gone.
 Therefore, when I worked Step Seven, I expected my Higher Power to permanently make my dishonesty, fear, selfishness, and inconsideration disappear.

 But I noticed that my defects kept creeping back in.
 Whatever defects (i.e., dishonesty) He removed on Monday, I found returning on Tuesday.
 After this happened several times, I started to sincerely doubt God’s ability to remove any of my defects of character permanently.
 Sadly, I began to resent my Higher Power.
 If my God really could remove my defects completely—like removing a stain from cloth—why didn’t He?

-I turned to the dictionary and found this definition: “Remove: To change or shift the location, position, station, or residence of;”The dictionary didn’t say anything about making my defects disappear; it just said, “shift the position”.
+I turned to the 1934 dictionary and found this definition: “Remove: To change or shift the location, position, station, or residence of;" Hmmm.
+I read it again carefully.
+The definition did not describe making anything disappear permanently; it just said, “shift the position”.

-As quirky as the memory seemed, I had to admit that it fit the definition perfectly.
+As quirky as the memory seemed, I had to admit it fit the definition perfectly.
 When God removes a defect from me, the defect never goes completely away.
 Sometimes it drifts harmlessly around, and at other times it returns to either partially or completely block me off from God.
 I busied myself at the drawing table and soon had a finished drawing.
 It was an enormous rubber bathtub drain plug.
 You heard me right.